liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-preparing-for-install.markdown

 `.war` file to install @product@ on proprietary application servers.

 Once you have @product@, you can plan out your installation.
 First, determine if you need @product@ Security turned on.
 Second, prepare your database.
 Third, install @product@.
-Fourth, configure search.
+Fourth, configure your network.
+Fifth, configure search.
 You can install @product@ either by using a bundle or by installing it manually on your existing application server.
 Next, we'll go over the steps it takes to install @product@.